-Wildlife Photo Mistakes and Tips to Overcome:
+Wildlife Photo Mistakes and Tips to Overcome

-Mistake #2.
-Distracting Depth of Field.
 This is closely related to mistake #1.
 When you set your camera to automatic, you allow it to set your aperture and shutter speed settings for you.
 To get the best results, you need to make these decisions for yourself.
 If you take your photos on a small aperture setting, you increase the depth of field around the subject, allowing the background to become more of a distraction.
 You are better to set the widest aperture setting you can.
 This narrows the depth of field, concentrating the focus on the animal.
 As an added bonus, it will also allow a faster shutter speed, which helps to freeze a moving subject.

-In every wildlife encounter, there are a thousand opportunities to take a bad photo, and maybe one or two opportunities to take a good photo.
+In every wildlife encounter, there are a thousand opportunities to take a bad photo and maybe one or two opportunities to take a good photo.
 A nature photographer learns to be ready for that perfect moment.

 This is a matter of patience and perseverance.
-You need to spend as much time as possible with your subject, and take a lot of photos.
+You need to spend as much time as possible with your subject and take a lot of photos.
 Expect most of them to be rubbish, but take delight in the good ones because they are hard to come by.
-In particular, watch the animal’s movements and behaviour.
+In particular, watch the animal’s movements and behavior.
 The trick is to try to catch a moment that expresses something unique to set your photo apart from millions of others.
 You won’t get that perfect shot every time, but when you do it is a moment to treasure.

 The solution?
 If it is a sunny day, take your photos early in the morning or late in the afternoon, when the sun is at a lower angle.
-You will also find lower contrast and warmer colour in the light, adding character to the whole photo.
+You will also find lower contrast and warmer color in the light, adding character to the whole photo.

 About the Author: